From homotopy links to stratified homotopy theories: Realizations characterize weak-equivalences

 On the other hand, $\Real{K}_b$ is defined as the following pullback:

-By lemma \ref{lem:FPmagic}, $h_K$ and $h_P$ give an isomorphism between the arrows on the right hand side of both squares.
+By \cref{lem:FPmagic}, $h_K$ and $h_P$ give an isomorphism between the arrows on the right hand side of both squares.
 On the other hand, $h_P(\Real{i_{\I}}(*))=b$, since $b$ is the barycenter of $\Real{\Delta^{\I}}$, which means that there is an isomorphism between the pullback squares, producing the isomorphism $\Real{\Link{\I}(K)}\to\Real{K}_b$.
-Since $h_K$ correctly restricts to simplicial subsets, by lemma \ref{lem:FPmagic}, we obtain left side of the square in proposition \ref{prop:Links_and_Links} as well as its commutativity. \end{proof}
+Since $h_K$ correctly restricts to simplicial subsets, by \cref{lem:FPmagic}, we obtain the left side of the square in \cref{prop:Links_and_Links} as well as its commutativity. \end{proof}